Cais/bns-featured-category/readme.txt

 == Changelog ==
 = 2.4.1 =
 * Released February 2013
+* Added code block termination comments and other comments / documentation updates
 * Changed call to `query_posts` to `WP_Query`
 * Fixed conditionals for showing thumbnails
+* Moved all code into class structure

 = 2.4 =
 * Released February 2013